-Table.2: The statistical characteristics are listed for river runoff RR, total mass MT, catchment mass MC and river network mass MR and observations of river runoff Ro, GRACE (mass deviations) and flood areas from GIEMS using: RMSE: Root-mean-square error of simulated versus measured, NSS: Nash Sutcliffe coefficient of signal for simulated versus long-term mean of measured, NSR: Nash Sutcliffe coefficient of monthly residual for simulated versus monthly mean of measured, corrS: correlation of simulated versus measured signals, corrR: correlation of simulated versus measured monthly residuals, Avg and Stdev are the long term mean and standard deviations, prefix “d” used for deviations from long term mean
+Table.2: The statistical characteristics are listed for calculated river runoff RR, total mass MT, catchment mass MC and river network mass MR and observed river runoff Ro, GRACE (mass deviations) and flood areas from GIEMS using: RMSE: Root-mean-square error of simulated versus measured, NSS: Nash Sutcliffe coefficient of signal for simulated versus long-term mean of measured, NSR: Nash Sutcliffe coefficient of monthly residual for simulated versus monthly mean of measured, corrS: correlation of simulated versus measured signals, corrR: correlation of simulated versus measured monthly residuals, Avg and Stdev are the long term mean and standard deviations, prefix “d” used for deviations from long term mean.
+Results are compared for different recharge products (from water balance R+dM/dt or atmospheric input -divQ) as well as for optimizations versus observed runoff Ro or GRACE mass anomalies.

 The Cascaded Storage approach with recharge from the water balance, Eq.
-(34), leads to high accuracy fits between calculated and measured and river runoff and total storage mass for the signal (NSS RR-Ro=0.96, NSS dMT- GRACE = 0.98) and for the residuals (NSR RR-Ro = 0.74, NSR dMT- GRACE = 0.74).
-With the Single Storage approach - beside the much worse fitting performance - the resulting time constant T = C + R is overestimated (corresponding to the investigations in section 3) and the modelled signal amplitude is about 20% less than the measured from GRACE.
+(34), leads to high accuracy fits between calculated and measured river runoff and total storage mass for the signals (NSS RR-Ro=0.96, NSS dMT- GRACE = 0.98) and for the residuals (NSR RR-Ro = 0.74, NSR dMT- GRACE = 0.74).
+With the Single Storage approach - beside the much worse fitting performance - the resulting time constant T = C + R is overestimated (corresponding to the investigations in section 3) and the modelled signal amplitude is about 20% less than that measured from GRACE.
 In addition a non negligible phase shift remains between the modelled runoff and measured discharge.

 The calculated river network mass MR of the Amazon varies in the range of 40-65% of total mass MT with an average ~50%, corresponding to the values found by Paiva et al., 2013 and Papa et al., 2013.
 The correlation versus the observed flood Area from GIEMS is higher for the calculated river network mass (0.96 for the signal and 0.76 for the monthly residual) than for GRACE (0.92 and 0.65 respectively).
-The conformance of calculated river network mass (and the corresponding observed river runoff RR = MR R = 0.742 MR) with the flood areas is seen much clearer in the phasing (Fig.12), which shows a clear phase shift of GRACE versus GIEMS (see also Papa et al., 2008).
+The conformance of calculated river network mass (and the corresponding observed river runoff RR = MR R = 0.742 MR) with the flood areas is seen much more clearly in the phasing (Fig.12), which shows a clear phase shift of GRACE versus GIEMS (see also Papa et al., 2008).

 Fig.12: GRACE mass, calculated river network mass dMR and observed river runoff Ro versus flood Area from GIEMS displayed as deviations (please consider MR = RR R = 1.53 RR )

-The optimization results (Table.2) also show that there is hardly any difference in fitting performance for an optimization versus measured runoff and an optimization purely based on GRACE measurements (Columns a, b).
-The respective time constants and thus storage masses differ in a range of ~5%.
-The quality of the chosen recharge data significantly determines the quality of the results as can be seen, if moisture flux divergence, Eq.(33), is used as recharge (Columns d-f).
-Recharge from the water balance, Eq.(34), is preferable if river runoff is gauged as it is more accurate than moisture flux divergence (Riegger and Tourian, 2012).
-Here different recharge products are used in order to illustrate the performance of the approach depending on the quality of recharge data.
+The results (Table.2) also show that an optimization versus measured runoff or versus GRACE leads to a very similar fitting performance for the optimization methods yet to different performance levels for the two recharge products (Columns a, b and d, e).
+For recharge from water balance, Eq.(34), the resulting time constants and thus the storage masses differ in a range of ~5% between the optimization methods while they vary ~10% for recharge from moisture flux divergence.
+The quality of the chosen recharge data thus significantly determines the quality of the results.
+Recharge from water balance is certainly preferable if river runoff is gauged as it is more accurate than moisture flux divergence (Riegger and Tourian, 2012).
+Here the different recharge products are used in order to illustrate the performance of the approach depending on the quality of recharge data.

 5 Conclusions and discussion

-The determination of the hydraulic time constants via the R-S relationship taken from measured runoff and/or GRACE mass deviation allows to quantify Drainable Storage Volumes in a catchment under the prerequisites that:
+The determination of the hydraulic time constants C, R) via the R-S relationship taken from measured runoff and/or GRACE mass deviation facilitates the quantification of Drainable Storage Volumes in a catchment under the prerequisites that: